Concordia Theatre

-Concordia Theatre is a theatre located on Stockwell Head in Hinckley, England, located in the centre of the town.
-The theatre opened their doors publicly on 28 November 1972, with the first production at the venue being a sold-out production of The Sound of Music.
+Concordia Theatre is a theatre located on Stockwell Head in Hinckley, England.
+It opened its doors on 28 November 1972, with the first production at the venue being a sold-out production of The Sound of Music.

-About
+History

 Hinckley's 400-seat theatre is run and maintained by a dedicated band of volunteers.
 The theatre is home to a number of local amateur societies which stage around 30 productions each year.